So you want to spend some money looking for that ‘unfair advantage’?

 - Body Screws: Slot.it SICH53 small head Metric screws.

 So how did it go?
 Well… it was certainly a monster!
-Not wonderfully refined though… Of course, I went against all the advice of this Tuning series by throwing all the parts together and not testing each one individually to see if it was an improvement.
-What I had was a car that was too powerful and rather top-heavy for the twisty little SL6 test track.
+Not wonderfully refined though… Of course, I went against my own advice that underpins this Tuning series by throwing all the parts together and not testing each one individually to see what improves the car and what doesn’t.
+I ended up with a car that was too powerful and rather top-heavy for the twisty little SL6 test track.
 I added about 12g of weight into the underpan and that settled it down.
 On a larger track, the MX16 motor would have space to express itself, but not so much on the SL6…

 It took a while to learn how to drive the Monster Mustang effectively, but I finally committed to a timed run and put in 28 laps and a best time of 3:85 seconds.
 The car was eleven hundredths of a second faster over a lap than the final magnet version of our project car – but it was a challenge to drive on the SL6 track.